faizalrf/documentation/end-to-end-ssl.md

 - Encrypt the data in transit from MaxScale to MariaDB servers
 - Encrypt the data in transit from MariaDB Primary to Replica nodes (Encrypted Replication)

+We are using self signed certs only for the sake of this guide, the CA should be an official one in production environments and certificates renewed based on the organiational policies.
+For instance, if using AWS infrastructure, we could use the AWS ACM to generate CA and the other certificates instead of self signing.

 ## Assumptions

+We assume that

+- MariaDB server is the Enterprise 10.6 or higher
+- MariaDB MaxScale is 23.02 or higher
-We assume that `root` user access is available for this setup.
-MaxScale and MariaDB servers are already in place with MaxScale and MariaDB binaries already installed with replication configuration.
-The replication has not been set up previously, this last assumption does not make a big difference.
+- The `root`/`sudo` access is available for this setup.
+- MaxScale and MariaDB servers are already in place with MaxScale and MariaDB binaries already installed with replication configuration.
+- The replication has not been set up previously.
+- OpenSSL is installed on the nodes.

 ### Nodes